 There are several factors that can influence how often someone needs to pass urine.
 As such, there is no definitive number which is considered ‘normal’ for everybody.

-However, the general consensus among experts is that somewhere between six and eight visits per day is the typical range for most.
+However, the general consensus among experts is that somewhere between six and eight visits to go to the toilet per day is the typical range for most.

 For those who drink plenty of fluids, it may not be out of the ordinary to go as many as ten times per day.
 Someone with a sensitive bladder may need to go more often too, whereas a person who is able to resist the urge to urinate may only go around four times per day.